Italian Muffuletta Sandwich

 • 2 cups of loosely packed arugula

 1. Can we use a different kind of bread?
-Yes you can.
-You can use large Kaiser rolls and make individual sandwiches, slicing them in halves and serve.
-Or use a large baguette and load it up and slice it into individual sandwiches.
+Yes, you can.
+You can use large Kaiser rolls and make individual sandwiches, slicing them in half and serving.
+Or use a large baguette and load it up, and slice it into individual sandwiches.

 3. How to cut a “round loaf” into wedges?
 When you close the bread, press firmly to hold it down, and carefully slice it in half, then turn it and slice it across again, this will create 4 large wedges.
 However, if the bread is large enough, you can keep slicing it to make additional wedges as needed.

-Italian muffuletta sandwich bursts with so much flavor, it is SO good, it disappears the minute its placed on the table.
+Italian muffuletta sandwich bursts with so much flavor, it is SO good, it disappears the minute it’s placed on the table.
+Trust me!

-It’s a definite crowd-pleaser and a great sandwich to serve all year long, especially on game-nights!
+Best of all, it took less than 15 minutes to put it all together and serve.
+It’s a definite crowd-pleaser and a great sandwich to serve all year long, and ideal for game nights!

 And, for another easy Italian sandwich, you might enjoy The DOM SANDWICH!